richardeoin/parts/README.md

 `parts` --> `Parts.md` in the directory ruby is run from.

+Also generates `farnell.csv` and `mouser.csv` for use with BOM import tools.

 ### What exactly does it output??

 Lines that meet the above specification will be replaced by lines from